THF-evaluative-analytics/bootstrap_hurdle_modelling/README.md

 --  A. C. Cameron and P. K. Trivedi.
 Regression Analysis of Count Data.
 Econometric Society Monographs.
 Cambridge University Press, NY, 2nd edition, 2013.  doi:  10.1007/978-1-4757-3692-2

 --  B. Efron and R. J. Tibshirani.
 An Introduction to the Bootstrap.
-Mono-graphs on Statistics and Applied Probability.
+Monographs on Statistics and Applied Probability.
 Springer Science+Business Media, New York, NY, 1993.  doi:  10.1007/978-1-4899-4541-9

 --  H. Herwartz, N. Klein, and C. Strumann.
 Modelling Hospital Admission  and  Length  of  Stay  by  Means  of  Generalised  Count  Data  Models.
 Journal of Applied Econometrics, 31(6):1159–1182, 2016.  doi:10.1002/jae.2454